 Raut later practiced at the law firms Weil, Gotshal & Manges LLP and Pepper Hamilton LLP, focusing on antitrust and complex commercial litigation.
 While at Weil, Raut represented on a pro bono basis terrorism suspects held in Guantanamo Bay, which culminated in joining the team that successfully argued Boumediene v.
 Bush, a 2008 Supreme Court decision recognizing the prisoners’ constitutional right to habeas corpus.

-Raut later worked in both the U.S. House of Representatives and Senate, as Counsel to the House Judiciary Committee and then as Counsel to U.S. Senator Chris Murphy (D-CT).
+Raut later worked in both the U.S. House of Representatives as Counsel to the House Judiciary Committee.
 As Counsel to the House Judiciary Committee, Raut organized hearings, drafted legislation, and provided legal counsel on competition law and policy.
 Among his representative bills: Raut helped drive the bipartisan reauthorization of a critical criminal antitrust enforcement statute (the Antitrust Criminal Penalty Enhancement and Reform Act), and drafted antitrust protections that were incorporated into the final versions of the Affordable Care Act and Dodd-Frank.

-Raut has also advised public interest groups, working with Free Press to persuade the Federal Communications Commission to use an allocated auction model in its wireless spectrum auction to prevent further entrenchment of the dominant two wireless carriers, and advocating for strong net neutrality protections.
-Raut also authored a white paper analyzing ways to increase competition in the state health insurance exchanges, made possible through the New America Foundation’s New Venture Fund.
+Raut has also advised public interest groups, providing Congressional testimony against the Federal Communication Commission’s elimination of net neutrality as a Visiting Fellow at Public Knowledge.
+He worked with Free Press to persuade the FCC to use an allocated auction model in its wireless spectrum auction to prevent further entrenchment of the dominant two wireless carriers.
+Raut also authored a white paper analyzing ways to increase competition in the state health insurance exchanges, through the New America Foundation’s New Venture Fund.

 Raut is a graduate of Yale University and Harvard Law School.